CM-IV/2025_website/src/content/blog/my-custom-stm32-pcb.md

 With the basic STM32F103 breakout board complete, I plan to:

 1. **Expand Functionality:** Add features like SPI and CAN bus for more advanced projects in a later board revision.
-2. **Optimize Layout:** Experiment with 4-layer PCBs for better signal integrity.
+2. **ESD Protection:** Add and place correctly components that mitigate elecrostatic discharge.
 3. **Develop Firmware:** Write reusable libraries for peripherals in Rust.

-Stay tuned for updates as I dive deeper into embedded systems design!
+Stay tuned for updates and the first Rust program that I flash to the device!